CosmoLike/cocoa/README.md

     $(cocoa)(.local) source ./installation_scripts/compile_camb

 If you can fix the issue, rerun `setup_cocoa_installation_packages` and `compile_external_modules` to ensure all installation scripts are called and you have a complete installation.

-## Appendix <a name="appendix"></a>

-### Proper Credits <a name="appendix_proper_credits"></a>

-The following is not an exhaustive list of the codes we use

-- [Cobaya](https://github.com/CobayaSampler) is a framework developed by Dr. Jesus Torrado and Prof. Anthony Lewis

-- [Cosmolike](https://github.com/CosmoLike) is a framework developed by Prof. Elisabeth Krause and Prof. Tim Eifler

-- [CAMB](https://github.com/cmbant/CAMB) is a Boltzmann code developed by Prof. Anthony Lewis

-- [CLASS](https://github.com/lesgourg/class_public) is a Boltzmann code developed by Prof. Julien Lesgourgues and Dr. Thomas Tram

-- [Polychord](https://github.com/PolyChord/PolyChordLite) is a sampler code developed by Dr. Will Handley, Prof. Lasenby, and Prof. M. Hobson

-- [CLIK](https://github.com/benabed/clik) is the likelihood code used to analyze Planck and SPT data, maintained by Prof. Karim Benabed

-- [SPT](https://github.com/SouthPoleTelescope/spt3g_y1_dist) is the official likelihood of the South Pole Telescope 3G Year 1 (TTTEEE)

-- [MFLike](https://github.com/simonsobs/LAT_MFLike) is the official likelihood of the Simons Observatory

-- [ACTLensing](https://github.com/ACTCollaboration/act_dr6_lenslike) is the official lensing likelihood of the ACT collaborated developed by Prof. Mathew Madhavacheril

-We do not want to discourage people from cloning code from their original repositories.
-We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development (speed in setting up Cocoa).
-The work of those authors is extraordinary, and they must be properly cited.

 ### Additional Notes for experts and developers <a name="additional_notes"></a>